hyperspy/hyperspy/rosettascio/docs/supported_formats/netcdf.rst

 -----------------------

-The ``.nc`` format was the default format in HyperSpy's predecessor, EELSLab, but it has been superseded by :ref:`hspy-format` in HyperSpy.
+The ``.nc`` format was the default format in HyperSpy's predecessor, EELSLab, but it has been superseded by :ref:`hspy-format` in RosettaSciIO.
 We provide only reading capabilities but we do not support writing to this format.

 Note that only NetCDF files written by EELSLab are supported.